undyingkevin007/format/README.md

 ##### 0.0.49

-* update dependencies
+- update dependencies
-* move all prettier plugins to optionalDependencies, we can install them where needed
+- move all prettier plugins to optionalDependencies, we can install them where needed

+##### 0.0.50

+- update dependencies
+- add various prettier plugins as optional peerDependencies

-##### 0.0.50 - unreleased
+##### 0.0.51 - unreleased

 ...